Deseaus/dotfiles/README.md

     ██████╔╝███████╗███████║███████╗██║  ██║╚██████╔╝███████║
     ╚═════╝ ╚══════╝╚══════╝╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚══════╝

-ZSH with a dash of Antigen and a pinch of vim, a quick recipe for my dotfiles.
+ZSH with a dash of Antigen and a pinch of Vim, a quick recipe for my dotfiles.

 ## The Secret Sauce

 Some of the pronounced notes of obsessive simplicty and Python indentation come from the following ingredients.
-They all blend and complement each other to achieve a clear, well-thought taste.
+They all blend and complement each other to achieve a clear, well-thought flavour.

 ### ZSH